pmean/build-website/text/01/random42.md

 `T3 B1 0.0912 T1 B1 0.3344 T2 B1 0.4102 T1 B1 0.4280 T3 B1 0.5281 T2 B1 0.7577 T3 B2 0.0537 T3 B2 0.0850 T1 B2 0.2790 T1 B2 0.3631 T2 B2 0.4929 T2 B2 0.8477`

 This is much simpler than the approach suggested by Altman and Bland;
-you don\'t have to list the 90 possible orderings of three treatments within a block of six.
+you don't have to list the 90 possible orderings of three treatments within a block of six.

 You can use this same approach to randomise a stratified study or a